sajidhussain786/CoreMark-pro-RISCV-port/README.md

 $   make TARGET=linux64 XCMD='-c4' certify-all

-you can change the link commnet/uncomment link to point ot your required toolchain for compiling the source code files and then run those benchmarks using appropriate simulator.
+to build and run all the benchmarks.
+It will process the result using perl script and outputs it to the screen. it worked for me when using gcc but not for riscv due to perl and i have to run each binary of benchmark indiviually. you can change the link commnet/uncomment link to point ot your required toolchain for compiling the source code files and then run those benchmarks using appropriate simulator.